Clinton-dev/Pata-news/README.md

 * Authors Info

 ### Description
-This is a web application that will help users to view a various list and preview news articles from various sources.
+This is a web application that will help users to view a various list and preview news articles from various sources using data form [NEWS API](https://newsapi.org/).

 The contents of the website are:
 1. User can see various news sources on the homepage of the application.